Azure/azure-iot-sdks/c/doc/SDK_cross_compile_example_android.md

 make install
 ```

+### Cross-compiling Openssl

+Obtain OpenSSL sources from <http://www.openssl.org/source/>, unpacking it in a directory similar to `~/openssl-1.0.1g`.

+Obtain `setenv-android.sh` from <http://openssl.com/fips/2.0/platforms/android/> and save it in your home directory.

 ### Setting up cmake to cross compile

 Now we need to switch to the SDK directory tree.
 Enter this command